Description

 Ground Coffee:

-Is coffee beans that have been roasted and then ground into small particles so they can be brewed with water.
-Good for auto-drip just like the grocery store style, for coffee pots.
+Coffee beans are roasted and then ground into small particles so they can be brewed with water.
+Good for auto-drip, just like the grocery store style, for coffee pots.
 Without grinding, you wouldn’t get proper coffee extraction.

 Coarse Grind: